ctkjose/robobo3dr1plus/ramps_mainboard.md

 | D36  | 36 | E1 Motor, Step Pin | 36 | 36 | 36 | E1_STEP_PIN | |
 | D34  | 34 | E1 Motor, Direction Pin | 34 | 34 | 34 | E1_DIR_PIN | |

+> Pin value of `-1` means unused or unset.
+A pin with `NP` means there is no physical connector or not present on board.

+> On Ramps 1.X there are 4 stepper drivers.
+The fourth driver was originally specified for a second extruder (E1).
+In many boards its usually either use for the additional extruder or for a second Z motor on a dual motor setup.

+> Uses Arduino pins for the standard [Arduino Mega 2560](https://store.arduino.cc/arduino-mega-2560-rev3) board which are different to the actual pins in the [Atmega2560 chip](https://www.arduino.cc/en/Hacking/PinMapping2560) package.
+Manufacturers may change physical pins in the IC package.

 ## LCD Screen 12864-LCD, ST7920 SPI MODE (NO SD-CARD READER) ##